colbyfayock/launchtime-workshop/lessons/02 - Adding Your First React Leaflet Map to a New React Application/README.md

 # 📓 Lesson 02: Adding Your First React Leaflet Map to a New React Application

+We just learned about how maps can have huge impacts on people's lives.
+Inspiring?
+I sure think so!

-We just installed all of our dependencies that will allow us to get started building a new map including [Leaflet](https://leafletjs.com/) and [React Leaflet](https://react-leaflet.js.org/).
-Now that we can actually add a map to our page, our new assignment is now to create that new map that takes up all of the space on the Search page.
-That way, all of our hungry customer can easily search the map for their favorite locations.
+Now that we're ready, we're going to get started by installing our dependencies and actually add a map to our page.
+That way, all of our hungry customers can easily search the map for their favorite locations.

 ## Objectives
+* Install any needed dependencies for our map
 * Add a new Leaflet Map component to the Search page
 * Configure a TileLayer for a Map with OpenStreetMap
 * Make the map take up all of the space on the Search page